justinmahar/articulate-nlg/README.md

 - For instance, a particular persona might articulate the concept `"greet"` as `"hello"`, `"hi"`, or `"hey"`.
 - Another persona might articulate that same concept as `"oy!"`, `"yo!"`, or `"sup!"`.
+- When articulating concepts, they can reference each other be strung together to create meaningful phrases and sentences!

-The generated text for a concept is typically random and can even reference other concepts, allowing you to define millions of permutations elegantly.
+The generated text for a concept is typically random and, as mentions, can even reference other concepts.
+This allows you to define hundreds or even thousands of permutations of speech elegantly.

 The specification also allows you to vary the randomness so you can bend speech patterns to your liking!
-You can also define a "context" object that your persona can reference for things like using someone's name in the generated text.
+You can also define a "context" object that your persona can reference for things like using someone's name in the generated text (like a mail merge), and can use your own pseudorandom number generator (PRNG) seed.

 ## Personas and Cores